yaroshevych/AgentSandbox/README.md

 ./agents opencode  # launch OpenCode
 ```

-The container image builds automatically the first time you run `./agents`.
+The container image is built by the installer.
+If you change the `Dockerfile`, run `docker build -t agentsandbox .` to rebuild.

 ## Non-interactive install

-If you have all choices ready, bypass the wizard by passing flags:
+If you have all your choices ready, bypass the wizard by passing flags:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/yaroshevych/AgentSandbox/main/install.sh | bash -s -- \